What are the Pike Place Market hours?

 Can I host an event at the Market?

-The Market has several meeting and event rooms on site for a variety of business or social functions.
+The Market has a meeting room available for rent during business hours.
+We are no longer taking reservations for weddings, weekend events or evening events at this time.
 Large public events organized by outside groups are not permitted.

 Is there a place to store my luggage?

 Pike Place Market is not able to offer any lockers or storage.
 If you are a cruise-line passenger or a guest in a local hotel, we suggest checking with concierge services on the ship or at your hotel.
 The Port of Seattle offers complimentary luggage transfer to the airport at the end of your cruise.
 Click here for more information.

 Do you allow pets at Pike Place Market?